 However, persons in custody may make collect phone calls during daylight hours.
 These collect phone calls may go to both landlines and cell phones as long as the phone service provider allows such calls.
 Outsiders can set up a prepaid phone account with Securus by calling 1-800-844-6591.
 The jail commissary also sells phone cards that inmates may use.

-Persons in custody at the Henderson Jail may have only two twenty (20) minute visits per week, with a limit of two (2) adults per visit.
+Alternatively, people can visit inmates for free onsite.
+Persons in custody at the Henderson Jail may have only two twenty (20) minute onsite visits per week, with a limit of two (2) adults per visit.
 Children may visit, but they have to be under adult supervision at all times.
 Visitation hours are Wednesday through Sunday from 8:00 AM to 11:00 AM or 1:00 PM to 4:00 PM.

 Though visits are limited to twenty minutes, the Henderson Detention Center is open to making exceptions if visitors call in advance, especially for out-of-town visitors.

-To schedule an appointment to visit a person in custody at the Henderson Detention Center, call (702) 267-5245.
+To schedule an appointment to visit a person in custody at the Henderson Detention Center, call (702) 267-5245 24 hours in advance.
 (If visitors call the day before the intended visit after 9:00 PM, they will not be able to schedule a visit for the next day.)

 All visitors to the Henderson Nevada Jail are subject to a warrant check, and they will be asked to provide their social security number when they schedule an appointment.
 Visitors must check in at the jail a half hour prior to the scheduled appointment, and they will need to show their picture I.D. in order to be admitted.